Corporations Elections Licensing Securities Charities

-Whether you can lawfully operate a used motor vehicle parts business out of your residence will depend upon the requirements and restrictions of your local zoning ordinances.
-Even though you plan to operate from your residence, you must meet the requirements of an “established place of business”, as defined in the Used Motor Vehicle Dealers' and Used Motor Vehicle Parts Dealers' Registration Act and Board Rule 681-6-.01, which is available for review on our website.
-You should contact your city or county Planning & Zoning Office to determine if current regulations will allow you to operate the business from your residence.
-You should also ask if current regulations will allow you to erect a permanent sign at your residence to advertise your business.
+Contact contact your city or county Planning & Zoning Office to determine if current regulations will allow you to operate the business from your residence.
+Ask if current regulations will allow you to erect a permanent sign at your residence to advertise your business.
 The Board rule requires a permanent sign to be displayed at the location of the dealer's office, and the rule further requires that the dealership office must be in a detached building on the residential property that is fully furnished according to the requirements of an established place of business.
-The dealership cannot be set up in the residence.
+The dealership cannot be set up inside the residence.

 The designee is the person named by a corporation, a limited liability company, or a partnership to be the responsible license holder for the business.
 The business can have only one license holder; therefore, the license is issued to the business with the designee as the license holder.
 The designee assumes full responsibility for the operations of the licensed dealership on behalf of the partnership, corporation, or limited liability company.
 A sole proprietorship does not name a designee, because the sole owner is the license holder for the business and is considered by the Used Motor Vehicle Parts Dealer Board to be the responsible person for the operations of the licensed dealership.
 The designee can be an officer, if the dealership is owned by a corporation, a partner, if the business is owned by a partnership, or an employee of the business.
 The designee makes application for the used motor vehicle dealer license on behalf of the corporation or partnership.
 The fingerprinting requirement is for the designee.